Effective dynamics of the Schwarzschild black hole interior with inverse triad corrections: Introduction

 It is worth noting that the anisotropic models suffered from an issue: since these models resolve the singularity, they predicted a ``bounce'' from a black hole to a white hole, with the mass $M_{W}$ of the resultant white hole not matching with that of the original black hole $M_{B}\neq M_W$ , but rather $M_{W}\propto M_{B}^{4}$.
 Recent work presented some proposals to deal with it \cite{Olmedo:2017lvt} and a different approach was developed in \cite{Ashtekar:2018lag,Ashtekar:2018cay} by encompassing the interior region containing the classical singularity with the exterior asymptotic one, which, in the large mass limit, makes the masses of the white and black holes take the same value.
+See also \cite{Assanioussi:2019twp,Bodendorfer:2019jay, Aruga:2019dwq} for a different perspective.

-All previous works on black holes ignore some of the further quantum corrections, known as the inverse triad corrections, to simplify the problem.
+All previous works on black holes ignore inverse triad corrections, to simplify the problem.
 However, they are important especially at highly quantum regimes and a more complete quantum gravitational analysis of this model should take them into account.
 In this work we first use a path integral in phase space including inverse triad quantum corrections.
 These corrections are known to produce severe issues in non compact cosmological models, among them the dependence of the physical quantities on the auxiliary parameters or their rescaling.
 We put forward two proposals that, in the case of Schwarzschild black hole, yield a physical description with no reference to fiducial parameters.
 Finally, we study how these proposals modify the ``minimum radius at the bounce''.

 The structure of this paper is as follows: In section \ref{sec:Backg-classic}, we present the background, the relation between the Schwarzschild interior and the Kantowski-Sachs model, and their classical Hamiltonian analysis.
 In section \ref{sec:quantum-H}, we briefly review how the quantum Hamiltonian constraint is defined.
 In section \ref{sec:PI-effective}, the path integral analysis is presented and it is shown how a systematic effective Hamiltonian constraint can be derived from the quantum Hamiltonian, including inverse triad corrections.
 Section \ref{sec:Issues-new-correc} is dedicated to presenting some of the important issues that are raised by the presence of the new corrections, and recognizing the root of these issues.
 In section \ref{sec:Prescriptions}, we present two proposals to deal with the aforementioned issues, and also show their effect upon some physical quantities.
 Finally, in section \ref{sec:Conclusion}, we conclude the paper by presenting a summary and a discussion about the results.